What is the Role of Small Models in the LLM Era: A Survey: Introduction

 To assess the role of SMs, it is essential to compare their strengths and weaknesses relative to LLMs.
 Table~\ref{tab:comparison_llms_sms} highlights four key dimensions to consider:

-\paragraph{\emph{Accuracy.}} LLMs have demonstrated superior performance across a wide range of NLP tasks due to their large number of parameters and extensive training on diverse datasets~\cite{raffel2020exploring, kaplan2020scaling}.
-Although SMs generally lag behind in overall performance, they can achieve comparable results when enhanced by techniques such as knowledge distillation~\cite{xu2024survey}.
+\paragraph{\emph{Accuracy}} LLMs have demonstrated superior performance across a wide range of tasks due to their large number of parameters and extensive training on diverse datasets~\cite{raffel2020exploring, kaplan2020scaling}.
+Although SMs generally lag behind in overall performance, they can achieve competitive results when enhanced by techniques such as knowledge distillation~\cite{xu2024survey}.

-\paragraph{\emph{Generality.}} LLMs are highly generalizable, and capable of handling a broad spectrum of tasks with minimal training examples~\cite{dong2022survey, liu2023pre}.
-In contrast, SMs are often more specialized, and research shows that fine-tuning SMs on domain-specific datasets can sometimes outperform general LLMs for specific tasks~\cite{hernandez2023we, juan2024fine, zhang2023sentiment}.
+\paragraph{\emph{Generality}} LLMs are highly generalizable and capable of handling a broad spectrum of tasks with minimal training examples~\cite{dong2022survey, liu2023pre}.
+In contrast, SMs are often more specialized, and fine-tuning SMs on domain-specific datasets can outperform general LLMs for specific tasks~\cite{hernandez2023we, juan2024fine, zhang2023sentiment}.

-\paragraph{\emph{Efficiency.}} LLMs require substantial computational resources for both training and inference~\cite{wanefficient2023}, leading to high costs and latency, making them less practical for real-time applications (e.g. information retrieval~\cite{reimers2019sentence}) or resource-constrained environments (e.g. edge devices~\cite{dhar2024empirical}).
+\paragraph{\emph{Efficiency}} LLMs require substantial computational resources for both training and inference~\cite{wanefficient2023}, leading to high costs and latency, making them less practical for real-time applications (e.g. information retrieval~\cite{reimers2019sentence}) or resource-constrained environments (e.g. edge devices~\cite{dhar2024empirical}).
 In contrast, SMs require less training data and computational power, offering competitive performance while significantly reducing resource demands.

-\paragraph{\emph{Interpretability.}} Smaller, shallower models tend to be more transparent and interpretable than their larger, deeper counterparts~\cite{gilpin2018explaining, barcelo2020model}.
+\paragraph{\emph{Interpretability}} Smaller, shallower models tend to be more transparent and interpretable than their larger, deeper counterparts~\cite{gilpin2018explaining, barcelo2020model}.
 In fields such as healthcare~\cite{caruana2015intelligible}, finance~\cite{kurshan2021current}, and law~\cite{eliot2021need}, smaller models are often preferred because their decisions must be easily understandable by non-experts (e.g. doctors, financial analysts).